 Following are the main types of stress.

-- Episodic acute stress:- When acute stress happens frequently, it’s called episodic acute stress.
+Episodic acute stress:- When acute stress happens frequently, it’s called episodic acute stress.
 People who always seem to be having a crisis tend to have episodic acute stress.
 Another form of episodic acute stress comes from ceaseless worry.
-"Worry warts", such individuals see disaster around every corner and pessimistically forecast catastrophe in every situation.
-Common symptoms include-
+“Worry warts”, such individuals see disaster around every corner and pessimistically forecast catastrophe in every situation.
+Common symptoms include- -Extended over-arousal -Irritability -Short-tempered behaviour -Always tense

-- Chronic stress:- If acute stress isn't resolved and begins to increase or lasts for long periods of time, it becomes chronic stress.
+Chronic stress:- If acute stress isn’t resolved and begins to increase or lasts for long periods of time, it becomes chronic stress.
 This stress is constant and doesn’t go away.
 The worst aspect of chronic stress is that people get used to it.
-They forget it's there.
+They forget it’s there.
 People are immediately aware of acute stress because it is new; they ignore chronic stress because it is old, familiar, and sometimes, almost comfortable.
-Common symptoms include
+Common symptoms include -Irritability -Short tempered behaviour -Anxiety

 Common Stressors and Sources of Work Stress